PLP-MERN-Stack-Development/week-8-capstone_-HafenaajeA/README.md

 # MERN Stack Capstone Project
+# PLEASE FOLLOW THIS LINK TO THE REAL PROJECT : https://github.com/HafenaajeA/MyLocal_Connect.git
+# THANK YOU

 This assignment focuses on designing, developing, and deploying a comprehensive full-stack MERN application that showcases all the skills you've learned throughout the course.